Margaret Jill Bruce1

 Citations

-Sir Morys George Lyndhurst Bruce, 4th Baron Aberdare of Duffryn1
+Morys George Lyndhurst Bruce, 4th Baron Aberdare of Duffryn1

 M, #43215, b.
 16 January 1919, d.
 23 January 2005

-Sir Morys George Lyndhurst Bruce, 4th Baron Aberdare of Duffryn was born on 16 January 1919.1 He was the son of Sir Clarence Napier Bruce, 3rd Baron Aberdare of Duffryn and Margaret Bethune Black.1 He married Maud Helen Sarah Dashwood, daughter of Sir John Lindsay Dashwood, 10th Bt. and Helen Moira Eaton, on 1 June 1946.1 He died on 23 January 2005 at age 86.2
+Morys George Lyndhurst Bruce, 4th Baron Aberdare of Duffryn was born on 16 January 1919.1 He was the son of Clarence Napier Bruce, 3rd Baron Aberdare of Duffryn and Margaret Bethune Black.1 He married Maud Helen Sarah Dashwood, daughter of Sir John Lindsay Dashwood, 10th Bt. and Helen Moira Eaton, on 1 June 1946.1 He died on 23 January 2005 at age 86.2

-Sir Morys George Lyndhurst Bruce, 4th Baron Aberdare of Duffryn was educated in 1932 at Winchester College, Winchester, Hampshire, England.1 He gained the rank of Lieutenant in 1940 in the service of the Welsh Guards.1 He matriculated at New College, Oxford University, Oxford, Oxfordshire, England, in 1940.1 He gained the rank of Captain in 1942.1 He graduated from New College, Oxford University, Oxford, Oxfordshire, England, with a Master of Arts (M.A.).2 He was with the Arthur J. Rank Organisation between 1947 and 1949.3 He was with the British Broadcasting Corporation between 1949 and 1956.3 He succeeded to the title of 4th Baron Aberdare of Duffryn, co.
-Glamorgan [U.K., 1873] on 4 October 1957.2 He was vice-president of the 1958 British Commonwealth and Empire Games in Cardiff in 1958.3 He was Prior of Priory for Wales, Order of St. Johns of Jerusalem between 1958 and 1988.1 He wrote the book The Story of Tennis, published 1959.3 He held the office of Deputy Lieutenant (D.L.) of Glamorgan between 1966 and 1980.3 He was Chairman of Metlife (UK) between 1968 and 1992.3 He held the office of Minister of State, Department of Health and Social Security between 1970 and 1974.3 He held the office of Minister without Portfolio in 1974.3 He was invested as a Privy Counsellor (P.C.) in 1974.3 He was Chairman of Albany Life Assurance between 1975 and 1992.3 He was Chairman of the Committees of the House of Lords between 1976 and 1992.3 He was Chairman of the Football Trust between 1979 and 1997.3 He held the office of Deputy Speaker of the House of Lords.3 He wrote the book Willis Faber Book of Tennis and Rackets, published 1980.3 He was invested as a Knight Commander, Order of the British Empire (K.B.E.) in 1984 civil.3 He graduated from University of Wales, Bangor, Wales, in 1985 with a honorary Doctor of Laws (LL.D.).3 He held the office of Deputy Lieutenant (D.L.) of Dyfed in 1985.3 He lived in 1999 at 32 Elthiron Road, London, England.3
+He was educated in 1932 at Winchester College, Winchester, Hampshire, EnglandG.1 He matriculated at New College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1940.1 He gained the rank of Lieutenant in 1940 in the Welsh Guards.1 He gained the rank of Captain in 1942.1 He graduated from New College, Oxford University, Oxford, Oxfordshire, EnglandG, with a Master of Arts (M.A.)2 He was with the Arthur J. Rank Organisation between 1947 and 1949.3 He was with the British Broadcasting Corporation between 1949 and 1956.3 He succeeded as the 4th Baron Aberdare of Duffryn, co.
+Glamorgan [U.K., 1873] on 4 October 1957.2 He was vice-president of the 1958 British Commonwealth and Empire Games in Cardiff in 1958.3 He was Prior of Priory for Wales, Order of St. Johns of Jerusalem between 1958 and 1988.1 He wrote the book The Story of Tennis, published 1959 (ASIN: B0000CKAJX.)3 He held the office of Deputy Lieutenant (D.L.) of Glamorgan between 1966 and 1980.3 He was Chairman of Metlife (UK) between 1968 and 1992.3 He held the office of Minister of State, Department of Health and Social Security between 1970 and 1974.3 He held the office of Minister without Portfolio in 1974.3 He was appointed Privy Counsellor (P.C.) in 1974.3 He was Chairman of Albany Life Assurance between 1975 and 1992.3 He was Chairman of the Committees of the House of Lords between 1976 and 1992.3 He was Chairman of the Football Trust between 1979 and 1997.3 He wrote the book Willis Faber Book of Tennis and Rackets, published 1980.3 He held the office of Deputy Speaker of the House of Lords.3 He was appointed Knight Commander, Order of the British Empire (K.B.E.) in 1984 civil.3 He held the office of Deputy Lieutenant (D.L.) of Dyfed in 1985.3 He graduated from University of Wales, Bangor, Caernarvonshire, WalesG, in 1985 with a honorary Doctor of Laws (LL.D.)3 He lived in 1999 at 32 Elthiron Road, London, EnglandG.3

 Citations

-- [S2] Peter W. Hammond, editor, The Complete Peerage or a History of the House of Lords and All its Members From the Earliest Times, Volume XIV: Addenda & Corrigenda (Stroud, Gloucestershire, U.K.: Sutton Publishing, 1998), page 2.
+1. [S2] Peter W. Hammond, editor, The Complete Peerage or a History of the House of Lords and All its Members From the Earliest Times, Volume XIV: Addenda & Corrigenda (Stroud, Gloucestershire, U.K.: Sutton Publishing, 1998), page 2.
 Hereinafter cited as The Complete Peerage, Volume XIV.

-- [S202] Announcements, The Daily Telegraph, London, U.K., 26 January 2005.
-Hereinafter cited as The Daily Telegraph.
+2. [S466] Notices, The Telegraph, London, UK, 26 January 2005.
+Hereinafter cited as The Telegraph.

 Maud Helen Sarah Dashwood1